Costa Rica Roadtrip - Part 2

 Travel time: ca. 3 hours

 To be fair, we really only spent time relaxing at the lovely Airbnb we had booked.
 It had a hot tub with a view over the cloudy mountains, with a glimpse of the Pacific Ocean in the background.
-The guys cooked a lovely dinner in the well-equipped kitchen while I made some refreshing lemonade using lemons and limes we picked right from the garden.
+The Dennis and Sam cooked a lovely dinner in the well-equipped kitchen while Sonia and I made some refreshing lemonade using lemons and limes we picked right from the garden.
 It was the perfect opportunity to simply enjoy being in the middle of nowhere, away from it all.
 The misty, cloud-covered mountains created such a serene, peaceful atmosphere.
 I could have spent hours just sitting in the hot tub, taking it all in.
 While we could have explored more of the local parks and trails, I'm glad we prioritised this relaxing downtime, especially because we drove quite a bit that day and were going to do the same again the following day.

 On the way there, we grabbed some food and drinks here: Monteverde Brewing Company.